CircuitVerse/Interactive-Book/README.md

 ├── _drafts
 |   ├── begin-with-the-crazy-ideas.md
 |   └── on-simplicity-in-technology.md
-├── _includes(contains module specific interactions along with their respective css)
+├── _includes(contains module-specific interactions along with their respective CSS)
 |   ├── binary.html
 |   └── gates.html
 ├── _layouts(includes layout types)
 |   ├── default.html
 |   └── home.html
 ├── assets
-|   ├── css(contains css of book's layout)
+|   ├── CSS(contains CSS of book's layout)
-|   └── js(contains all the javascript required for module specific intteractions as well as book layout)
+|   └── js(contains all the javascript required for module-specific interactions as well as book layout)
 |   └── images(contains all the images required in the project)
-├── docs(contains all the the modules)
+├── docs(contains all the modules)
 |   ├── Combinational
 |   |   ├── full_adder.md
 |   |   └── half_adder.md